AsakuraMisaki/clientSide/notes/vue$webpack.md

 #### vue init (template_name)(project_name)

-* the convenient method to create a particular with available demo
+* the convenient method to create a particular project with available demo

 > eg. to create a webpack project `npm install -g @vue/cli-init
 #vue init now works exactly the same as vue-cli@2.x